Rachel Bloom: Career

 Bloom also worked as a television writer on Allen Gregory and Robot Chicken.

 Bloom co-starred in the film Most Likely to Murder, opposite Adam Pally and Vincent Kartheiser.
 The film was directed by Dan Gregor, Bloom's husband.
 It premiered at the SXSW Film Festival in March 2018, and was released on Digital and on Demand in May 2018.

 Bloom and her rescue dog Wiley appeared together in an #AdoptPureLove PSA for the Shelter Pet Project that began airing in 2019.

 In November 2020, it was announced that Bloom would be releasing a memoir, titled I Want to Be Where the Normal People Are, published by Grand Central Publishing.
 The book was released on November 17, 2020.
 It explores Bloom's own mental health struggles and experiences with bullying, both as a child and as an adult in the entertainment industry.

 In 2022, Bloom co-starred in the Hulu show, Reboot, in which she played Hannah, the bitter daughter and co-worker of Paul Reiser's character.
 The series, which first premiered in September 2022, was created by Steven Levitan, and was nominated for a Critics Choice Award for Best Comedy Series, and Bloom was nominated for a 2023 HCA TV Award for Best Supporting Actress in a Streaming Comedy Series.

 In 2022, Bloom began touring the country with a new standup/storytelling/musical called Death, Let Me Do My Show.
 It then ran off-Broadway at the Lucille Lortel Theatre in September 2023 to critical acclaim.
 The show received an encore off-Broadway run at the Orpheum Theatre (Manhattan) in December 2023.
 Bloom was co-nominated for a Drama Desk Award for Original Lyrics in 2024.

 Her Netflix special, Death, Let Me Do My Special was adapted from the off-Broadway show and premiered on Netflix on October 15, 2024.

+Bloom will make her Broadway debut in the Fall of 2026, starring as Toinette in The Imaginary Invalid at the Todd Haimes Theatre.